-This church of 1859 is surely the most perversely original in Mallinson and Healey’s considerable catalogue, for Thomas Healey (and it was probably he) went out of his way here to ensure this would be a building unlike any other anywhere.
-The church consists of a chancel with a tall semi-octagonal apse (seen below from due east), an aisled nave with later transepts (whether or not by Healey is unclear) and a clerestory formed of a line of dormers, and a northwest tower surmounted by a helm roof (illustrated in the photograph above, taken from the northeast).
-It is this odd assembly of parts that is responsible for the church’s exceptional appearance, and with building designs such as this, the partners ensured their ecclesiastical work could never be considered formulaic.
+This church of 1859 is surely the most perversely original in Mallinson and Healey’s considerable catalogue, for Thomas Healey (and it was presumably he) went out of his way here to ensure this would be a building unlike any other.
+The church consists of a chancel with a tall semi-octagonal apse (as seen below from the east), an aisled nave with a clerestory formed entirely of dormers and later transepts that may have been added by Healey's sons, and a northwest tower surmounted by a helm roof (as seen in the photograph above, viewed from the northeast).
+It is this curious assembly of parts that is responsible for the church’s exceptional appearance, and with building designs such as this, the partners ensured their ecclesiastical work never descended to the formulaic.

-To consider some of these building parts in turn, the apse and chancel owe their height, seen from outside, to the fact that the ground falls away steeply to the east.
-The apse is thus divided into three stages by string courses, with the principal windows occupying the uppermost stage, the second stage left blank, and the bottom stage forming a crypt lit by simple two-light square-headed windows without architectural pretensions.
-The sides of the apse are separated by buttresses and topped by independent gables in what might almost have been a trial run for greater things at Horton.
+To consider some of these building parts in turn therefore, the apse and chancel owe their height, as seen from outside, to the falling ground.
+The apse is presented to the viewer in three stages, divided by string courses, with the principal windows occupying the uppermost stage, the second stage left blank, and the bottom stage forming the crypt just described, lit by windows without architectural pretensions.
+The sides of the polygonal apse are divided into bays by buttresses and topped by independent gables in what might almost have been a trial run for greater things to come at All Saints', Horton.

-The striking statement made by the northwest tower at the other end of the building is entirely due to its helm roof, and nor is its impact much diminished when the church is viewed from the south (as seen below), for Healey has ensured that the site-lines from bottom of the helm roof gables are high enough to clear the steeply-pitched nave roof below.
-In fact, in other respects, the design of the tower is perfectly simple, for it rises in two plain stages above the lean-to S. aisle roof to two-light bell-openings with plate tracery.
+The striking statement made by the northwest tower at the other end of the building is entirely due to its helm roof, and nor is its impact much diminished when the church is viewed from the south (as in the photograph below), for Healey ensured that the tower was high enough for the site-lines produced by the helm roof gables to clear the equally steeply-pitched nave roof site-lines below.

-Such forceful terminations to the building, however, need the architectural interest to be maintained in between, and here the four dormer windows on each side serve to unify the composition with their series of gables all rising at the same steep pitch (60º) as on the apse, helm roof and later transepts.
-This is also the angle of roof pitch above the shallower cross-gabled extensions that now adjoin the transepts to the east, forming an organ chamber on one side of the chancel and a vestry on the other.
-These also display a cross-gabled window facing east, further enhancing the display from this direction.
-As first constructed, there was a vestry on the south side of the chancel but no organ chamber.
+Nevertheless, such forceful terminations to the building did also require the architectural interest to be maintained in between, and here the four dormer windows on each side serve to unify the composition with their series of gables all rising at the same 60º pitch as the roofs elsewhere.
+This is also the roof pitch over the later transepts and their cross-gabled extensions to the east.

-Nevertheless, with work like this provided for a budget price (Mallinson and Healey estimated the cost just £2,650), there was never going to be much money left to be spent on the interior, and indeed the six-bay nave arcades as simple as possible, composed of double-flat-chamfered arches supported on circular piers.
-All interest, therefore, is focused on the roofs, which are necessarily intricate in view of the complexities above.
-Thus the line of the nave roof is continually broken by the dormers, the crossing introduces further complications, and the scissor-bracing over the apse is another draw for the eye.
+Of course one consequence of providing such an external show, however quirky, on a church designed for a budget price (Mallinson and Healey estimated the cost would be no more than £2,650), was that there was never going to be much money left over to spend inside the building, and indeed the six-bay nave arcades are as simple as possible, composed of double-flat-chamfered arches supported on circular piers.
+The principal interest is thus (once more) focused on the wooden roofs, where the carpentry is unavoidably intricate as a result of the complexities it has to accommodate.
+Thus the line of the nave roof is continually broken by the dormers, the crossing introduces major (albeit later) complications, and the scissor-bracing over the apse is another draw for the eye.